-Pitched roofing consultant John Mercer discusses a recent project he was called out to involving several leaks on a low pitch roof on an extension – an issue he says he comes across regularly in his role – and explains why this was happening and how to rectify the problems…
+Pitched roofing consultant John Mercer discusses a recent project he was called out to involving several leaks on an extension with a low pitch roof – an issue he says he comes across regularly in his role – and explains why this was happening and how to rectify the problems…

 The following case study is based on an actual roof inspection I carried out on a single storey extension roof to the rear of a detached dwelling.
 However, I receive many requests to attend sites due to problems with extension roofs.